-Living Learning and Themed Communities on the Bluff
+Living Learning Communities on the Bluff

 Living on campus is an important way for all students to engage, learn, belong and thrive in their first year on the Bluff.
 In addition to the benefits of living on campus that all students experience, we have distinct communities designed for your academic, career goals or your specific interests.